ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

 ```
 The main difference between this version and the previous one is that we are expressing the coordinates for the four corners of the rectangle as a list of tuples.
+If you don't understand the syntax, its because we haven't covered it in class yet.
+Don't worry about it, just save and run and call this function to see that it produces the same exact result as the other two.

 Refer to the [turtle documentation](https://docs.python.org/3.6/library/turtle.html) to understand all the commands we have used so far and possible alternatives to them (like t.goto())